nikitanp/laravel-discourse/README.md

 ## Getting Started

 Before going through the rest of this documentation, please take some time to read the [Discourse API Documentation](https://docs.discourse.org/).
 Not all of the API calls are documented, but it's a good place to start.
+Additional help with SSO: [https://meta.discourse.org](https://meta.discourse.org/c/dev/sso/24)

 ## Installation